Nackalalalong/turbine2023/note.md

 # from exp
-velocity is more difficult to predict compared to the other 2 features the highest number of time step in T is around 20-30 before it starts rising
+velocity is more difficult to predict compared to the other 2 features the highest number of time step in T is around 20-30 before it starts rising tide is the most stable according to the result of how_far/level_data